The hot circumgalactic medium in stacked X-rays: observations vs simulations: Data

 We identified EAGLE galaxies and halos using the publicly released catalogs \citep{McAlpine_2016}.
-These consist of a range of datasets, two of which could be used to identify galaxy properties.
-The first, labeled Subhalo, consists of subhalos identified using the SUBFIND algorithm \citep{springel2001, dolag2009}.
+In this work, we use the Subhalo catalog, consisting of subhalos identified using the SUBFIND algorithm \citep{springel2001, dolag2009}.
 Particles are not shared between subhalos, and there can be multiple subhalos within a given halo.
-The central galaxy is then identified as the one containing the particle with the lowest gravitational potential in the halo.
-From this identification, one can determine galaxy properties, although we note that this will include diffuse particles at large distances, which would contribute observationally to intra-cluster/intra-group light, and thus are often excluded by photometric methods \citep{Schaye2015}.
+The central galaxy is then identified as the subhalo containing the particle with the lowest gravitational potential in the halo.
+From this identification, one can determine galaxy properties, although we note that this method of identifying particles associated with galaxies will include diffuse particles at large distances, which would contribute observationally to intra-cluster/intra-group light, and thus are often excluded by photometric methods \citep{Schaye2015}.
+We also chose the Subhalo catalog over others as it defines galaxies in a similar way to the friends-of-friends algorithm in CAESAR, allowing for a more robust comparison between the SIMBA and EAGLE results.

-To account for this, most EAGLE result papers define galaxy properties using a spherical aperture with a radius of 30 kpc.
-As explored in \cite{Schaye2015}, the aperture effects in this case are negligible as long as the stellar mass is less than $10^{11} M_\odot$.
-At larger masses, there is a larger effect, as it will underestimate stellar masses, increase the metallicity, and decrease the half-mass radii.
-While the EAGLE Collaboration generally uses the aperture results, as we are primarily interested in the largest galaxies and will be comparing against SIMBA results that do not have aperture quantities, we chose to make use of the Subhalo catalog for our study.

-Table \ref{tab:runs} summarizes the runs used for this analysis, and Figure \ref{fig:stell-halo relation} shows the halo-stellar mass relationship.
+Table \ref{tab:runs} summarizes the runs used for this analysis, and Figure \ref{fig:stell-halo relation} shows their halo-stellar mass relationships.
 Note that, because massive galaxies cannot be quenched without AGN feedback, the two -NoAGN runs do not represent realistic models of the universe, as they do not reproduce galaxy stellar mass functions or stellar-halo mass relationships.
-However, we still include them in our analysis as a) we make halo as well as stellar mass cuts in our galaxy selection (see Section \ref{gal_selection}), and b) the comparison allows us to better understand exactly how AGN feedback is impacting the CGM, as explored more in Section \ref{sec6}.
+However, we still include them in our analysis as a) we make halo as well as stellar mass cuts in our galaxy selection (see Section \ref{gal_selection}), and b) the comparison allows us to better understand exactly how AGN feedback is impacting the CGM, as explored more in Section \ref{sec4-cgm}.